SeekStorm/SeekStorm/README.md

 SeekStorm is an open-source, sub-millisecond full-text search library & multi-tenancy server implemented in Rust.

-Scalability and performance are our fundamental design goals.
-Index size and latency grow linearly with the number of indexed documents, while the RAM consumption remains constant, ensuring scalability.

 Development started in 2015, in [production](https://seekstorm.com) since 2020, Rust port in 2023, open sourced in 2024, active work in progress.

 SeekStorm is open source licensed under under the [Apache License 2.0](https://github.com/SeekStorm/SeekStorm?tab=Apache-2.0-1-ov-file#readme)